iExecBlockchainComputing/iexec-node/docker/worker/README.md

 ## Deployment

-To start a worker, launch xwdeploy.sh like:
+To start a worker, launch startworker.sh like:
 ```
-  xwdeploy.sh
+  startworker.sh
 ```

 This script :